 The Himeyuri Memorial Tower was built in 1946

 In March 1945, 222 high school girls and 18 teachers were inducted into the Japanese Army to tend to the sick, carry food and water to the troops, and bury the dead.
 Corps of conscripted girls were given the name of flowers, and these were named after the himeyuri, or lily.

 On June 18, three days before the Japanese surrender, the girls and teachers were dismissed as the US troops advanced, and were turned out of the caves in which they'd been living.

 Up to that time just 19 of them had died, but the next day, as the battle raged around them, many lost their lives in the crossfire, or committed suicide in fear of what the invasion would bring.

 Memories of the Lily Corps

-There are many reminders of this tragic episode in the Himeyuri Peace Memorial Park, including the Himeyuri Memorial Tower, a 12-meter high statue dedicated to world peace.
+There are many reminders of this tragic episode in the Himeyuri Peace Memorial Park, including the Himeyuri Memorial Tower, stalagmites and more than a million stalactites